-Promotion to 10^{th} grade: Students must have at least 5 credits.
-Promotion to 11^{th} grade: Students must have at least 10 credits Promotion to 12^{th} grade: Students must complete the following in order to be promoted to 12^{th} :
+Promotion to 10th grade: Students must have at least 5 credits.

+Promotion to 11th grade: Students must have at least 10 credits and competency scores (684+) on Algebra I and ELA 2

+Promotion to 12th grade: Students will be promoted to 12th grade when they complete 15 credits

-15 credits and competency scores (684+) on Algebra I and ELA 2 A student is prohibited from being promoted to the next grade level if the student has been absentwithout excuse for more than 10% of the required attendance days for the current school year andhas failed two or more required curriculum subject areas in the current grade.
-A student may onlybe promoted under these circumstances if the administrator and student's teachers of any failed subject areas agree that the student is academically prepared to be promoted.
+A student is prohibited from being promoted to the next grade level if the student has been absent without excuse for more than 10% of the required attendance days for the current school year and has failed two or more required curriculum subject areas in the current grade.
+A student may only be promoted under these circumstances if the administrator and student's teachers of any failed subject areas agree that the student is academically prepared to be promoted.